The danger of glass

 If you can see this on the pane, then you know that it is made using safety glass.

 If this logo is not present on the glass, then you can check the edges to see whether or not it is safety glass.
 Carefully run your finger along the edge, and if it is smooth and rounded, then it is likely to be toughened glass.

 Look for imperfections

-If you can see slight dimples, warping or bending of the glass then this may be a good sign.
-These signs can occur in the healing process of tempered glass production and mean it is very likely that it is safety glass.
+If you can see slight dimples, warping or bending of the glass, then this may be a good sign.
+These signs can occur in the healing process of tempered glass production and mean it is very likely that it is safe glass.
 The marks come from the tongs used during the healing process.

 Tempered glass may also have very light scratches on it.
 This comes from small particles from the roller machine used in the tempering process melting and fusing into the surface of the glass.
 The debris gets dragged around the glass and causes light scratches.

 If you look at the glass with polarised sunglasses on, dark, shady spots will appear on the surface, which is a clear sign that the glass is tempered, as the lines were formed from the machine during the tempering process.

 FINEO safety glass

 FINEO glass is a revolutionary glazing system that uses vacuum technology to produce insulation results that outperform triple glazing.
 It also allows the glazing to be ultra-thin which makes it the perfect product for older buildings looking to replace their single glazed windows.

 These buildings still need to comply with building regulations, so safety glass should still be installed on older buildings.
 FINEO Safety helps protect people from injury and keeps people safe.